KFC Komárno

-KFC Komárno is a Slovak football club in the town of Komárno.
-The club was founded on 29 April 1900 in Komárom, Kingdom of Hungary in the main hall of the town hall of Komárno by the initialization of András Beliczay.
+KFC Komárno is a Slovak football club based in the town of Komárno.
+The club was founded on 29 April 1900 in Komárom, Kingdom of Hungary in the main hall of the town hall by the initialization of András Beliczay.
 The team's colours are purple and white.
-The motto of the team is "Kedv, Kitartás, Küzdelem", this is represented in the logo as K.K.K., translation from Hungarian to English: Spriti, Endurance, Fight.
+The motto of the team is "Kedv, Kitartás, Küzdelem", this is represented in the logo as K.K.K., translation from Hungarian to English: Spirit, Endurance, Fight.

 History

 The team was founded in 1900, 29 May as Komáromi Labdarúgó Társaság.
 After two years, in 1902 they adopted the name Komáromi Football Club (KFC).
 The historical KFC first match played on 29 July 1900 against Budapest Kistétény, the team lost 0–5, after half 0–1.
 The club is focused on the education of young talented players.
 Agile KFC club director Gyula Höltzl, so in 1904 organized the first ever football students match to the territory of the present Slovakia.

 One of the most successful pupil was Szilárd Németh former Slovak second highest topscorer (22 goals) of all time, second only to Róbert Vittek with (23 goals).
-It is the oldest still active football club in the present territory of Slovakia, the two oldest are already dissolved, the Pozsonyi Torna Egylet, dissolved in 1945 and the Eperjesi Torna és Vívó Egylet dissolved in 1945, due to Beneš decrees and the expulsions of Hungarians from Czechoslovakia.